Turning Waste into Worth: Inside CoFTI’s Food Loss and Food Waste Action Lab

 Food loss and waste isn’t a single-actor problem; it’s the result of multiple cracks in the value chain.
 Some start right at the farm, where fruits, vegetables, and grains are discarded due to cosmetic imperfections or lack of timely harvesting.
 Others appear in storage and transport, where inadequate facilities mean fresh produce spoils before it reaches consumers.

 "Good agricultural practices are important at the farm level.
 But storage, transportation, and distribution conditions are equally critical.
-Without the right temperatures and warehousing, food loss is inevitable."
-Rinka explains
+Without the right temperatures and warehousing, food loss is inevitable," explains Banerjee, who has been asn active member of CoFTI's Action Lab 4 on valorising Food Loss and Waste.

-And then there’s a third, less visible gap: research.
-“We need more research grants, more technology, and more ways to extract value from waste and make it commercially viable.”
+And then there’s a third, less visible gap: Scientific Research.
+At the Roundtable on Food Loss and Waste Valorising in India, held in Bengaluru in September 2025, the clear message that emerged was that we need more research grants, more technology, and more ways to extract value from waste and make it commercially viable.

 One of the Action Lab’s core approaches is valorisation: transforming what we call waste into valuable, nutrition-rich products.

-Taking banana peels, for example, they are often discarded without a thought.
-However, they are actually rich in dietary fibre and resistant starch, beneficial for gut health and blood sugar control or pineapple pomace — the fibrous pulp left after juicing, which can be turned into high-value ingredients.
+Think banana peel fibre and pineapple pomace for example: Considered waste, these are rich in dietary fibre and resistant starch, beneficial for gut health and blood sugar control and can be turned into high-value ingredients.

-It’s not just a human health issue; it’s an environmental one.
+Food waste valorisation is not just a human health issue; it’s an environmental one.
 Wasted food decomposes in landfills, releasing methane, a potent greenhouse gas.
-The water, fertiliser, and energy used to produce that food are all wasted too.
+Contaminants leach into the soil and water.
+The resources (water, fertiliser, and energy) used to produce that food are also wasted.

 Working across Action Labs